Get

 Introduction

 Merrick is a US-based pet food producer that started out producing dog treats but added dog food and, eventually, cat food to its product line.
-Now owned by Nestle Purina, the company promises to use natural ingredients, source most of the components in its foods from the USA, and produce high-quality and nutritious foods for pets.
+Now owned by Nestle Purina, the company promises to use natural ingredients, source most of the components in its foods from the USA, and aims to produce high-quality and nutritious foods for pets.

 The food is suitable for all life stages, for purebred breeds and moggies, and they use natural ingredients that are locally sourced.
 Although some recipes include cheap fillers, such as pea protein and alfalfa meal, there are no ingredients considered harmful or toxic, and the food is of good quality for the price.